 Here are a few resources to help teach your kids important study skills:

 - Learning How to Learn: How to Succeed in School Without Spending All Your Time Studying, a Guide for Kids and Teens

 - Help Your Kids with Study Skills

 five: Have they started thinking about what they want to do after high school?
 It’s important to start thinking about this when choosing their courses.
 Start talking about options after high school – college, trade school, military, or starting work directly out of high school.
 Ask them about their interests and how they see themselves 5 years after graduation.

 six: Clothes.
 Have they gone through a growth spurt recently?
 If they haven’t yet, it’s probably time to transition to the Juniors or Men’s sized clothing.

 Summer before high school is a great time to go through their closet.
 Remove all the clothes they no longer fit or will not wear.
 This includes the underwear and sock drawers.
-It’s best to do a thorough closet clean-out and pull everything out of the closet and only put back what fits.
+It’s best to do a thorough closet clean-out, pull everything out, and only put back what fits.
 Donate or sell the clothes they no longer fit.

 seven: Have they updated their skincare routines for their changing bodies?
 The teen years mean oilier skin, breakouts, greasy hair, and new odors.
 They may need to switch to shampoo for oily hair, add acne treatments, and use a stronger deodorant.

-nine: Familiar them with the high school campus.
-High Schools can be a lot larger than Middle and Elementary Schools making them intimidating especially since kids move class to class more often.
+nine: Familiarize them with the high school campus.
+High Schools can be much larger than Middle and Elementary Schools making them intimidating especially since kids move from classroom to classroom more often.
 Sign them up for a tour or orientation if it’s available.
 Look up the layout online.
 Once they get their class schedule, locate the classrooms on the map.